tmaxopensql/tibero-fdw/README.md

 Installation
 ------------
-To compile the Tibero FDW, You need to ensure the `pg_config` executable is in your path when you run `make`.
+To compile Tibero FDW, you need to ensure the `pg_config` executable is in your path when you run `make`.
 This executable is typically in your PostgreSQL installation's bin directory.

 Also you need PostgreSQL header files (if your PostgreSQL was installed with packages, install the development package).